tudormiu/proiect-poo/README.md

 ### Movement

-You can move the player using the 'w', 'a', 's', 'd' keys.
+You can move the player using the arrow keys on your keyboard.

+In order to restart the level you are playing, press the `R` key.

+In order to quit the level you are playing, press the `ESC` key.

-The player can move only one square at a time.
+The player can move in two ways:

-In this stage of the project, inputs can be given using the keyboard, but you have to press enter after every input.
+- One square at a time, by short pressing the arrow key.
+- Dashing (moving multiple squares at once), by long pressing the arrow key.

+You can also restart the level or quit it by clicking the buttons in the top left corner of the screen.

 ### Current state of the project:

-The player can move around the board.
-Collisions with walls and the edges of the board are handled.

-Boxes are implemented, so you can move them around the board.
-Collisions with walls and the edges of the board are handled.
-There are no storage locations in this version, so the game can not be won.

-There are no grpaics yet.
-In order to test the movement of the player, the board is printed to the console.

-In order to better understand the movement of the player, in case of a collision, the player is not moved and, along with the board, a message is printed to the console.

-After the game is stopped, a window will open.
-It doesn't have any functionality yet, but it will be used to display the current state of the game.
+The base game is currently done, been tested and works as intended.
+Only three levels are available, but more will be added in the future.

+Menus are implemented, with only one element in this section not working in this version (the right arrow button in the level selection menu, as it will go to more levels that are not done yet).

+The progress is saved in a file, so you can quit the game and continue later.
+There is also an option to reset the progress in the main menu.

+Every button has a hover effect.

+The player turns in the direction he is moving for a more immersive experience.

 ---